k2view-academy/K2View-Academy/articles/TDM/tdm_gui/27_task_execution_history.md

 Click![task execution summary report](images/task_execution_summary_report_icon.png) next to each executed task to generate and download a Summary Execution report.
 Note that the report displays the [task execution overridden parameters](/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md), if they exist.

-Click [here](testParams2_Summary_Execution_Report_EXECID_217.xlsx) to download an example of Summary Execution Report.
+Click [here](testParams2_Summary_Execution_Report_EXECID_217.xlsx) to download an example of a Summary Execution Report.

 ## Logical Units Execution Summary

 Displays an executed task's LUs and post execution processes.
 To display the Logical Units Execution Summary, click a task's **Task Execution Id** setting in the **Task Execution Summary** window.

-Click **Show/Hide Columns** to open a popup window displaying a list of available fields for each task.
+Click **Show/Hide Columns** to open a popup window, which displays a list of available fields for each task.
 Fields in green are displayed by default.
 Click a field to remove it from the display.

 The window displays a summary on each LU or post execution process of an executed task.